XuHaoJun/fun-sql/README.md

 Why everything is flatten?
 It make more low level manipulations compare with C language pointer, normalization make more tables and you must store redundant KEYs and link theme, release theme do that things again and again....

 Why use Declarative language?
-Imperative language with good static analysis is not enough?
+Imperative language with good static analysis or use Logic programming language([Prolog](https://en.wikipedia.org/wiki/Prolog)) are not enough?